budimanjojo/ansible-playbooks/README.md

 - [users](./roles/users/): This role lets you create and remove users and groups
 - [ssh](./roles/ssh/): This role lets you configure ssh

+## Secret variables management

+I personally use [sops](https://github.com/mozilla/sops) to manage my secrets.
+This require `sops` and your preferred encryption tool to be installed in the ansible host machine.
+I use [age](https://github.com/FiloSottile/age) as my preferred sops companion.
+The example secret group_vars is available in [inventory/example/group_vars/all.sops.yml](./inventory/example/group_vars/all.sops.yml).
+This is possible by the [community.sops ansible plugin](https://github.com/ansible-collections/community.sops).
+The provided [ansible.cfg](./ansible.cfg) file is configured to load the plugin by default.
+Public key to encrypt the secret file is in [.sops.yaml](./.sops.yaml) file.

 ## Example playbook
 ```
 - hosts: all